cmastrokostas/Automatic_Text_Summarization/README.md

 # Text Summarization on English and Modern Greek Textual corpora
-This repository hosts used code for my thesis on "Text Summarization on English and Modern Greek Textual corpora".
+This repository hosts code for my thesis on "Text Summarization on English and Modern Greek Textual corpora".

 ## Datasets